HUMAN NUTRITION MS

 The Master of Science in Human Nutrition (MSHN) program at University of Delaware emphasizes advanced knowledge of core nutrition principles and prepares students for advanced practice, research, and leadership roles.
 The focus of the MSHN is nutritional science, and the application of biochemistry, physiology, and biology principles to human nutrition in health and disease.
 Areas of emphasis include research and projects related to prevention or treatment of disease; nutrition in infancy, childhood, and aging; community nutrition; cardiovascular physiology; and identifying and clarifying relationships between diet and health.

-The program enables students to pursue their degree through either a thesis or non-thesis option.
-Both options include a core of required credits in nutrition and research methods and elective courses fulfill the remainder of the program credits.
+The program enables students to pursue their degree through either a thesis or non-thesis option (can choose no concentration or a concentration in dietetics, public health or health coaching).
+Both options include a core of required credits in nutrition and research methods and elective courses or concentration courses to fulfill the remainder of the program credits.

 Decisions on admissions are made by the Nutrition Science (NS) Graduate Programs Committee.
 Students will be admitted to the program based on enrollment availability, the availability of faculty mentorship, and their ability to meet the following minimum recommended entrance requirements: